 The CCC shall be responsible for reviewing and acting on the PWP and any amendments to it, as well as all PWP components, including reviewing and acting on the draft and final Project-Specific Analyses submitted as part of the NOIDs, reviewing and acting on all related NOIDs, enforcing NOID (Project) conditions, and reviewing monitoring reports.

 The RCD shall be responsible for drafting the PWP and any amendments, releasing them for public review, and approving them at the local level, as well as preparing all proposed NOID (Project) components, including drafting Project-Specific Analyses, public noticing of NOIDs, submitting NOIDs to the Commission, and preparing and submitting any other Project materials to the Commission.
-The RCD shall ensure that individual Projects are developed in coordination with Coastal Commission and county staff and in compliance with the PWP and CalVTP PEIR.
-The RCD shall also be responsible for monitoring and enforcement of Project conditions.
-The RCD may partner with other agencies, landowners, and others to implement the responsibilities above but shall be responsible for implementation of the PWP and NOID processes.
+The RCD shall, through contractual agreements with other agencies, landowners, contractors and others, initiate individual Projects in coordination with Coastal Commission and county staff and in compliance with the PWP and CalVTP PEIR.
+The RCD shall be responsible for monitoring of Project conditions.
+The RCD will partner with other agencies, landowners, contractors and others to implement the responsibilities above and shall maintain oversight to confirm that all workis consistent with the PWP and NOID processes.

 Procedures for PWP Filing and Certification